Beyond Dashboards: Enabling employees to answer their data-related questions [+]

-Diagnostic displays for diagnosing a metric that’s underperforming, overperforming, or behaving abnormally
+Diagnostic displays for quickly understanding why a given metric is underperforming, overperforming, or behaving abnormally

-The four types of information on diagnostic displays that enable a problematic metric to be diagnosed 90% of the time:
+The five types of information on diagnostic displays that enable a metric’s behavior to be diagnosed 90% of the time:

 Child metrics, peer metrics, metric history/forecast, influencer metrics, related metrics

-The diagnostic cascade: Enabling users to quickly diagnose 90% of problematic metrics on their own, and to save analyst resources for the 10% of problems that require advanced analytical skills to diagnose
+The diagnostic cascade: Enabling users to quickly diagnose 90% of problematic metrics on their own, saving analyst resources for the 10% of problems that require advanced analytical skills to diagnose

 Examples of well-designed diagnostic displays

-Performance monitoring displays for assessing organizational or group performance relative to strategic goals
+Performance reporting displays for assessing and improving organizational performance in light of strategic goals

-Common pitfalls when selecting performance measures and goal-setting (brief overview only)
+Common pitfalls when selecting performance measures (KPIs) and analyzing performance (brief overview only)

-Note that general performance management processes such as strategic planning, goal-setting, KPI selection, etc. will not be discussed in depth.
+Note that general performance improvement processes such as strategic planning, goal setting, KPI selection, etc. are not discussed in depth

-Slice-and-dice displays for browsing and filtering large datasets such as customers, transactions, or employees
+Slice-and-dice displays for browsing and filtering large datasets of customers, transactions, employees, etc.

 Best practices and common design mistakes